-Many process industries – such as gasification, fluid catalytic cracking (FCC), polymerization of olefins, tubular fixed bed reactors, and etc.- contain single or multi-phase fluid flow.
-The nature of these flows are multiscale, giving rise to the complexity of the flow/kinetic behavior of the process.
+Many process industries – such as gasification, fluid catalytic cracking (FCC), polymerization of olefins, catalytic reforming processes, tubular fixed bed reactors, and etc.- contain single or multi-phase fluid flow.
+The nature of these flows is multiscale, giving rise to the complexity of the flow/kinetic behavior of the process.
 The term multiscale means that small scale phenomena (with small length- and time-scale) determine the upper-scale phenomena and vice versa (visit here).
-Length-scales of important phenomena may vary from micro-scale (a few micrometers) to meso-scale (a few millimeters) to macro-scale (a few meters) and the time-scales may vary from 10-6 s to a few minutes.
-Multiscale modeling can be a good solution.
+Length-scales of affecting phenomena may vary from micro-scale (a few micrometers) to meso-scale (a few millimeters) to macro-scale (a few meters) and the time-scales may vary from 10-6 s to a few minutes.
+In these conditions, multiscale modeling can be a good solution.
 Capturing all the flow/kinetics features in a process industry requires proper modeling tools to simulate all the required details (in various time- and legnth-scales) of the processes.

 As an example, the above picture shows the multiscale modeling strategy for a sample industrial process, a catalytic packed bed reactor.
 You see the schematic of modeling at various scales: